MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 After meeting with your customers, you often send an email with a summary of your interaction, relevant action items or next steps, and a follow-up date.
 Manually creating a meeting summary and compiling all the notes and action items taken during the meeting takes some amount of time and often gets missed.

-With Copilot for Sales, you can summarize your most recent transcribed Teams meeting with your sales contacts and send it over email whenever you compose a new email or reply to your customer's email.
+With Sales app, you can summarize your most recent transcribed Teams meeting with your sales contacts and send it over email whenever you compose a new email or reply to your customer's email.

 > [!IMPORTANT]
-> Ensure that Copilot for Sales app is installed, and meeting is transcribed to generate a meeting summary.
+> Ensure that Sales app app is installed, and meeting is transcribed to generate a meeting summary.
 More information: [Generate a meeting summary](create-teams-meeting.md#generate-a-meeting-summary)

 1. In Outlook:

     - Open the meeting in Outlook and select **Contact Attendees** > **Reply to All with Email** under the **Meetings** tab.
 In the message at the top of the draft email, select **Use Copilot now**.

-    - When you're composing a new email, open the Copilot for Sales pane or select **Use Copilot now** in the banner message at the top of the email.
+    - When you're composing a new email, open the **Sales** pane or select **Use Copilot now** in the banner message at the top of the email.

 1. In the **Key email info** card, select **Draft an email**.